 Some of the first talking dolls, mama dolls, were invented around 1915.
 These dolls combined a soft body with two innovative characteristics: a voice mechanism that said "mama" when the doll was turned and leg joints that allowed the child to "walk" the doll.
 These realistic dolls were the first doll craze in the United States and one of the great fads of the 1920s.
 Price ranges for these dolls vary, but they can be found on Ebay for under $200 depending on condition.

-Another fad from these early decades of the 1900s and one of the first dolls to also appear in storybooks were the Raggedy Ann and Andy dolls.
+Another fad from these early decades of the 1900s and one of the first dolls to appear in storybooks were the Raggedy Ann and Andy dolls.
 These dolls had a simple scarecrow look to their faces and red hair.
 They both had distinctive outfits tailored to the story.
 They were first created in 1915 and are amazingly still in production more than 80 years later.
 Prices vary based on condition.
 However, the Very Rare Knickerbocker Raggedy Ann DARK stripe legs 1960's was priced for $225 at Ruby Lane.

 Antique dolls, like modern dolls, were made as children's toys and so usually show at least some wear.
 How much depends on what the doll was made of and, of course, how carefully it was handled.
 Antique dolls can be found on auction websites like eBay as well as other sites specializing in antiques.

 While most of these dolls were made of composites, vinyl, or plastic, cloth was also common, particularly for dolls designed for very young children.
-Madame Alexander created what is probably the first movie tie-in product, a cloth Alice doll to go with the 1933 movie Alice in Wonderland.
+However, the different doll types have distinctive features to look for.
+Additionally, collectability of the doll depends on rarity, edition, popularity, and condition.

-Madame Alexander also created the first line of celebrity dolls.
+Madame Alexander created the first line of celebrity dolls.
 These included:

 - Dale Evans